Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

 and bugs, which will be fixed in upcoming releases.
 The current issues to note are:

-1. After the Purview healthcare kit is installed, any additional Sensitive Information types created manually will have the Purview healthcare kit listed as the publisher, rather than the publisher associated with the local tenant.

-2. When you install the Purview healthcare kit, remove all Sensitive Information Types, reinstall the kit, and then conduct a data scan, the reinstalled sensitive information types will display as GUIDs rather than their display names.

-3. When redeploying, ensure you use the same app registration as in the original deployment; using different app registrations is not allowed and will cause an error.
+1. When redeploying, ensure you use the same app registration as in the original deployment; using different app registrations is not allowed and will cause an error.

-4. Due to product limitation, only 200 business domains are allowed in Data Catalog.
+2. Due to product limitation, only 200 business domains are allowed in Data Catalog.
 Ensure you have fewer than 196 domains to guarantee a successful installation.

-5. The final step in the deployment process is to remove the self-signed certificate from both the key vault and app registration.
+3. The final step in the deployment process is to remove the self-signed certificate from both the key vault and app registration.
 If the marketplace deployment encounters any failures before reaching the certificate deletion stage, the certificate will